ajsanderson2222-maker/openfoam-axi-stator/README.md

 ### CGNS Import

-WAND exports an unstructured HEXA_8 CGNS file.
+The mesh is exported as an unstructured HEXA_8 CGNS file.
 The standard OpenFOAM `cgnsToFoam` utility (from foam-extend) is not portable to OF13 due to dependency on the unmaintained `libcgnsoo3` library.
 Instead, `cgns_to_foam.py` reads the CGNS file directly via `h5py` and writes the OpenFOAM `polyMesh`